WhiteflagProtocol/whiteflag-js/docs/md/util.md

 * `BinaryBuffer.from(...)`: creates a binary buffer from another binary buffer
 * `BinaryBuffer.fromBytes(...)`: creates a binary buffer from bytes in a number array
 * `BinaryBuffer.fromHex(...)`: creates a binary buffer from a hexadecimal string
 * `BinaryBuffer.fromU8a(...)`: creates a binary buffer from a Uint8Array

-Pulic methods to manipulate a binary buffer:
+Public methods to manipulate a binary buffer:

 * `BinaryBuffer.append(...)`: appends another binary buffer to the end of the binary buffer
 * `BinaryBuffer.crop(...)`: shortens the binary buffer to the length of the specified bits